davidsonpriya/reaction-timer-one-player/reaction-timer.md

 })
 ```

+## Step 9
-## Add a ``set`` block from variable to set values for starting the game timer and take the start time for the game.
+Add a ``set`` block from variable to set values for starting the game timer and take the start time for the game.

 ```blocks
 input.onPinPressed(TouchPin.P0, function () {